ether/etherpad-lite/doc/api/http_api.md

 * API >= 1.2.15

 copies a pad without copying the history and chat.
 If force is true and the destination pad exists, it will be overwritten.
-Note, all the revisions will be lost!
-In most of the cases one should user `copyPad` instead.
+Note that all the revisions will be lost!
+In most of the cases one should use `copyPad` API instead.

 *Example returns:*
 * `{code: 0, message:"ok", data: null}`